zdotfive/fb-robot/README.md

 * Custom keyword responses
 * Structured conversation support

 Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about settting up your own FB robot in more detail.
-This project can be used as a substitute in the tutorial.
+This project can be used as a substitute for the github project in the tutorial.

 ## License